m8pple/hpce-2013-cw4/readme.md

 memory copy _after_ the loop that forces the chain of kernels and barriers to run at all.

+The kernel code itself is identical to that for the previous implementation, so you don't need to create a new .cl file.
+Sometimes you can optimise execution purely by modifying the host code, and other times tweaks to the kernel code are all that is needed.

 A final problem is that our memory buffers were originally declared with read-only and write-only flags, but now we are violating that requirements.
 Go back to your buffer